Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/illitization.rst

 =============================
 This option specifies the illitization model associated with a material property.
 This allows for a time- and temperature-dependent change from smectite to illite to be evaluated during the simulation, which in turn can be used to impart a commensurate change in permeability, etc.

+This feature is currently available for :ref:`general-card` and :ref:`th-card` modes.

 Required Blocks and Cards:
 **************************
 ILLITIZATION_FUNCTION <string>